 I grew up barefoot on the shores of my west coast Florida hometown where I sailed dinghies and watched thunderstorms develop routinely each afternoon.
 A scientist at heart since day one, I vowed to learn why and how the wind and clouds formed the same way each day.

-Fast forward years later, after collegiate sailing and a degree in Meteorology from University of Miami, a 3000-mile research sailing voyage across the Pacific, month-long forecasting gigs on a barge at the southernmost point in the world, some semi-pro sailing and navigating, mentoring from some of the best meteorologists and sailors out there, and years of weather forecasting…
+Fast forward years later, after a competitive collegiate sailing career and a degree in Meteorology from University of Miami, a 3000-mile research sailing voyage across the Pacific, month-long forecasting gigs on a barge at the southernmost point in the world (Cape Horn), some semi-pro sailing and navigating, mentoring from some of the best meteorologists and sailors out there, and years of weather forecasting…

 ...to 2019.
-I founded SeaTactics when I recognized the need for fundamental weather education in the sailing world; ideal for someone who had always loved teaching.
+I founded SeaTactics when I recognized the need for practical weather education in the sailing world; ideal for someone who had always loved teaching.

 SeaTactics is a culmination of years of hard work in the weather forecasting industry combined with an unwavering passion for our atmosphere and oceans.